The Things we Study when we Study Religion

 9:00-9:50am, Friday, November 17—Back Bay Room at the Fairmont Copley Plaza

-“Subjects,” Annette Reed (University of Pennsylvania)
+“Subjects,” Annette Reed (New York University)

 *Click here to access the pre-distributed paper, titled “Partitioning ‘Religion’ and its Prehistories Reflections on Categories, Narratives, and the Practice of Religious Studies”

 10:00-11:50am, Friday, November 17—State Suite A at the Fairmont Copley Plaza

 Adam Stewart (Crandall University)